San Jose DUI Attorney

 Your DUI case will then proceed through the criminal court system, though each case plays out differently depending on the facts.
 In essence, you should expect two kinds of proceedings to begin after your first DUI: administrative through the DMV, and criminal through the police and prosecution.

-When Should I Hire a San Jose DUI Lawyer and How Much Does it Cost?
+When Should I Hire a DUI Lawyer in San Jose and How Much Does it Cost?

 You should hire a San Jose DUI lawyer whenever you are facing consequences that could alter your life significantly.
 There are many hoops to jump through when it comes to DUI arrests in California, as you’ll be dealing with both criminal and administrative hearings.
 There are so many options for penalties and nuances to these proceedings that you will be at a severe disadvantage without an attorney to represent you.